MOLM: Mixture of LoRA Markers: Experiments

 \subsubsection{Compression and Diffusion-based Removal Attacks}

 Recent work~\citep{regenration} shows that invisible image watermarks can be removed via compression and diffusion-based regeneration attacks.
-We evaluate three families of attacks: two learned compression models (bmshj2018 and cheng2020) and a diffusion/noise attacker, and report both bit accuracy and FID of the attacked images in Table~\ref{tab:robustness_all}.
+We evaluate three families of attacks: two learned compression models (bmshj2018~\citep{bmshj2018} and cheng2020~\citep{cheng2020learned}) and a diffusion/noise attacker, and report both bit accuracy and FID of the attacked images in Table~\ref{tab:robustness_all}.
 Results are shown for an extractor trained \emph{without} augmentation (``no-aug'') and \emph{with} augmentation (``aug-trained'').
-Augmentation training significantly enhances robustness to compression and diffusion removal attacks, maintaining high bit accuracy with only minor increases in FID.
+Augmentation training enhances robustness to compression and diffusion removal attacks.